 The Kentucky Local Government Economic Assistance Fund is disbursed to coal producing and coal impact counties.
-30% must be spend on the coal haul road system, while the remaining 70% can be used for anything except administrative costs.
+Thirty percent must be spent on the coal haul road system, while the remaining 70% can be used for anything except administrative costs.

 Rural Secondary Program